Alvis1337/Watashiwomite/README.md

 MAL_CLIENT_SECRET: Your MAL client secret

 ## TODO
-- [ ] add env vars for all Sonarr options for series.
-They are currently hardcoded
+- [ ] add env vars for all Sonarr options for series, they are currently hardcoded
 - [ ] do check for existing series before adding
 - [ ] support for movies from MAL